jbdelete/UFDEV/Readme.md

   $ git clone https://github.com/jbdelete/UFDEV.git\
 2. Change directory to\
   $ cd UFDEV/install/linux\
 3. Run the install script.
-I adds the MATPATH  environment variable\
+It adds the MATLABPATH  environment variable\
    which set the paths for matlab.\
   $ bash ufdev.sh\
 or\